 The Tulsa Engineering Foundation awards several $2,000 scholarships for incoming Freshman as well as scholarships for Upper Class students

 Upper Class Scholarships have been established as The Bridge Builder Scholarship.
 The scholarships are available for an undergraduate student in an ABET accredited engineering, engineering technology program or Public Works majors and range in amounts up to $2,000.
-Application form for the 2020-2021 academic year.
+Application form for the 2023-2024 academic year.
 The applications are due June 1.
-The application will used for other available engineering scholarships offered by the Oklahoma Socety of Professional Engineers – Tulsa Chapter and the American Public Works Association (APWA).
+The application will used for other available engineering scholarships offered by the Oklahoma Society of Professional Engineers – Tulsa Chapter, the American Society of Civil Engineers – Tulsa Branch, and the American Public Works Association (APWA).

 Several of the member societies of TEF offer scholarships.
 Their links are below:

 American Public Works Association: Deadline June 15, Application link: The Oklahoma Chapter APWA has established a scholarship fund to provide financial assistance for students in higher education (college graduate or undergraduate) in order to promote awareness of the Public Works profession and encourage students to pursue careers in Public Works.
 The Oklahoma Chapter of APWA intends to award a total amount of $5,000 in scholarships to be awarded and split among no more than five recipients in 2021.
 Recipients will be selected in the Spring and the scholarship will be awarded to the recipients at the beginning of the following Fall semester.
 Checks will be mailed directly to the college or university.